AleksandrMorozov123/AleksandrMorozov123/README.md

 - 👋 Hi, I’m Aleksandr Morozov
-- 👀 I’m interested in time series analysis and natural language processing
+- 👀 I’m interested in time series analysis and computer vision
 - 🌱 I’m currently studying applied math at the university MIPT
 - 💞️ I’m looking to collaborate on time series analysis and NLP
 - 📫 How to reach me - as.morozov321@gmail.com